adshares/adshares-docs/protocol/index.rst

 ..
 Check out the :doc:`Definitions <definitions/index>` section.

-The following diagram illustrates an overview of all the different workflows occuring within the infrastructure:
+The following diagram illustrates an overview of all the different workflows occurring within the infrastructure:

 .. uml::
     :align: center